acastellane/omi-doc/web-doc/docs/blocs/enablement.md

 ## HARDWARE DESCRIPTION

-For the purpose of open sourcing the design, a collaboration between OMI members led to a tuning of an omi host FPGA reference design "[Fire](../fire/)" to be used in a [VCU128 Card] from AMD/Xilinx.
+For the purpose of open sourcing the design, a collaboration between OMI members led to a tuning of an OMIhost FPGA reference design "[Fire](../fire/)" to be used in a [VCU128 Card] from AMD/Xilinx.

 [VCU128 Card]: https://www.xilinx.com/products/boards-and-kits/vcu128.htmlhttps://www.xilinx.com/products/boards-and-kits/vcu128.html